A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Methods

 \subsubsection{Alignment Loss}

 A visualization of attention weights can show the soft alignment of source words and target words \cite{bahdanau2014neural}.
-However, this alignment information has a strong correlation with tokenize method.
-As mentioned in 2.2.3, our character-as-token method leads to a character-level alignment.
-To get a more reasonable alignment, we introduce an alignment loss to help the model further understand the sentence meaning at the word level.
-We use the MSE loss
+However, our model only has a character-level alignment since we use characters as token.
+To get a more reasonable alignment, we introduce alignment loss to help the model further understand the sentence meaning at word level.
+We train GIZA++v2 \cite{brown1993mathematics} \cite{och2003systematic} with the full amount of parallel text corpus to generate target alignments as training objective.
+The alignment loss is the following